 Sometimes tree beekeepers had wedges in the trees that they could use to walk up the tree.
 To make all the pieces of the hive, carving axes, hand forged adze, round scorps and heavy duty chisels are used.
 Often the handles were decorated with geometric designs.

 Skeps usually made from rushes or reeds into baskets, had their own tools that were needed for their construction and the harvesting of bees from their hives.
 Beespoke.info suggests a number of materials to make the skeps themselves, but essentially it is the rope that winds around, and the binding to hold them together, in cooler climates, they may have additional coatings of mud, clay or cob.
-A round tool is used to measure the width of the rope – often a piece of horn – to keep the rope the same width as you work it into the skep shape, and then a bodkin or spike to pierce the rope for binding the skep together.
+A round tool is used to measure the width of the rope – often a piece of horn – to keep the rope the same width as it is worked into the skep shape, and then a bodkin or spike to pierce the rope for binding the skep together.
 A tool that is handy may be a form to weave around, but it’s possible that the medieval beekeeper had no need for uniform shape.

 More Fun Facts About Bees

 - The church was the biggest buyer of beeswax – when the reformation happened the value of wax fell as worship services became simpler

 - Most medieval beekeeping was small scale – a few hives as part of the rest of a farm – but some were professional beekeepers, with more than 100 hives